-Most of those that come to see us here at the Law Office of Rebecca Anne Gonzalez often believe they know everything to expect heading into their divorce proceedings.
+Most of those that come to see us here at the Law Offices of Rebecca Gonzalez, P.C. often believe they know everything to expect heading into their divorce proceedings.
 It is for this very reason that so many express shock at having to divide up a 401(k).

 Many in Texas believe a 401(k) account to be an individual asset (given that such a fund typically only exists due to one’s individual employment efforts).
 Yet while that may be true to a certain extent, the court considers contributions made to an account during a marriage as marital property.